cloud-native-toolkit/automation-solutions/boms/software/integration/files/README.md

-# Cloud Pak for Integration - Automation for AWS, Azure, and IBM Cloud
+# TechZone Automation - Cloud Pak for Integration - Automation for AWS, Azure, and IBM Cloud